brian-o/androidStudioInstall/README.md

 There are not progress bars on all the downloads, so if you think the script froze just be patient and wait for a little bit.

 ## How to use this project
 1. Run the create_package.ps1 powershell script.
 You will have to accept sdk licenses so don't just abandon the script after starting it.
-There are two commands that download the parts of the sdk so expect that you will have to accept the licenses twice.
-The second command downloads some extras, HAXM, and older versions of the sdk in order to build to earlier versions.
+Once the licenses are accepted the script can be left to do its job.
+These licenses will include the standard sdk license, the beta license, and the HAXM license.

 2. Copy the folder C:\Package\ to the offline machine (reccommend zipping it before doing so (if using 7zip or some other faster zip tools) to increase transfer speed to/from the removable media.